 The York Library provides a broad, balanced collection for academic study.
-The Library collection is available in open stacks and is arranged according to the Library of Congress classification scheme.
-The present collection comprises approximately 180, 000 volumes in book stock and periodicals.
-In addition, there are 149, 000 reels and 90,000 microfiche..
-The periodicals collection is composed of 670 titles in print plus innumerable full text journals online, with outstanding U.S. newspapers as a special resource for research.
-Special Collections in the Library include the Human Relations Area File; Library of American Civilization; representative American and Foreign Newspapers, United States Geological Survey Maps; American Federation of Labor Records, John L. Lewis Papers, Morris Hillquit Papers, Papers of the NAACP, and the United Negro College Fund Archives.
+Most of the Library collection is available in open stacks and is arranged according to the Library of Congress classification scheme.
+The present collection comprises over 160,000 books, 55,000 reels of microfilm, and 90,000 microfiche cards.
+The periodicals collection is composed of over 500 current titles in print and on microfilm, plus thousands of full text journals online, with outstanding U.S. newspapers as a special resource for research.
+Special Collections in the Library include the Bassin Collection; Human Relations Area File; Library of American Civilization; representative American and Foreign Newspapers, United States Geological Survey Maps; American Federation of Labor Records, John L. Lewis Papers, Morris Hillquit Papers, Papers of the NAACP, and the United Negro College Fund Archives.